 Barfield Crescent Park is beautiful 430-acre community park along the West Fork of the Stones River in southwest Murfreesboro.
 It includes 275 acres of natural area with 5 miles of hiking trails through forested, grassland, and riparian (riverside) areas, backcountry camping, and Mountain Bike Trails.
 The first part of the hiking trail is paved, includes a 0.7-mile Tree Trail.
 The 1.10 mile Rocky Path Trail winds through oak/hickory woods with limestone outcrops.
 Wildlife viewing is a favorite for hikers who report barred owls, deer, turkeys, and an occasional snake, bobcat, or coyote.

 The Wilderness Station at the backcountry trailhead is home to a rich program of nature-themed classes and activities for all ages and hosts a small nature center with animal ambassadors and a gift shop.

-Fifteen miles of paved greenway run through Murfreesboro along the Stones River and Lytle Creek.
+Seventeen miles of paved greenway run through Murfreesboro along the Stones River and Lytle Creek.
 Enjoy nature hikes, walking, running, or bicycling along the greenway, which is open year-round, dawn to dusk.
 Several of the trailheads include access points to Stones River for kayaks and canoes.